snltd/SexyMF/README.md

 each `svcadm` sub-command in the config file, and if a user tries to set a flag which is not in the appropriate list, he wil receive an error.

+The `mark` subcommand requires you pass a state with the `state` variable.
+If you fail to do this, or specify a state `svcadm` does not understand, you will get a 404 error and be told you have supplied an `Unknown or incorrectly formed command`.

 Sending an invalid service name or an invalid command will result in a 409 error and a JSON object which attempts to identify the bad data.
 A missing command is a 404.